Bunker and the Script Editor

-To recap, normalising your data is the process of mapping it onto InfoSum's standard schema.
-Transformations are an optional step carried out during normalisation, which changes (or transforms) your original columns to help them map onto your chosen category.
+To recap, normalizing your data is the process of mapping it onto InfoSum's standard schema.
+Transformations are an optional step carried out during normalization, which changes (or transforms) your original columns to help them map onto your chosen category.

 For example, perhaps you have a "customer number" column, and the customer number contains the customer's date of birth.
 You can map that onto the Date Of Birth category - but your Bunker won't know how to extract the date from the customer number.
 Using a transformation, you can change the customer number field to remove the unwanted information, and leave just the date of birth behind.